“Instagram is stupid” is the last text I got from my little sister 5 minutes ago.

-Her reasons different from mine own but still valid.
+Her reasons – different from my own but still valid.

 As an expat, she feels like the travel space is crowded.

 Crowded with too many people telling you to quit your job and then selling a download that teaches you to be just like them.
-Too many fashion photos in formation without enough actual information about their location.
-And an algorithm that keeps her Nat Geo-esque pics at a mere 250 likes.
+Too many fashion photos in “formation” without enough actual information about their location.
+And an algorithm that keeps her smiley, vibrant pics at a mere 250 likes.

 A number that my follower-deficient account laughs at.

 My problem with IG is a little more mundane; a tad more mental.

 I’m biting my Twitter fingers as we speak, knowing that I’ve just entered No Man’s Land.